Types of lawnmower engines.

 Fewer carbon emotions – Due to the efficiency of the engine and the fact that it has no oil in the fuel a four-stroke engine runs a lot cleaner.

-Four strokes engines last longer – A four-stroke engine runs at a half the RPM (revolutions per minute) than a two-stroke which equates to less wear and tear on the engine.
+Four-stroke engines last longer – A four-stroke engine runs at half the RPM (revolutions per minute) than a two-stroke which equates to less wear and tear on the engine.

 This is the best explanation I have seen of the difference between the RPM on both engines.

 Two-strokes are more powerful – A faster blade does a faster cut.
-A two-stoke will do a better job on an overgrown lawn for the same reason.
+A two-stroke will do a better job on an overgrown lawn for the same reason.

-They are easier to fix – less moving parts and because they have ports instead of valves.
+They are easier to fix – fewer moving parts and because they have ports instead of valves.
 They also have fewer parts.

 You can flip a two-stroke on its side to clean underneath – This makes it super easy to clean your blades and is something you would not want to try with a four-stroke.